 Pumpkin dip has to be the most amazing, delectable and evil thing I have ever encountered.
 I first tried it about 2 years ago at my friend Amanda’s Halloween party, and it’s been true love ever since.
 It tastes like pumpkin pie filling, and you can eat it on gingersnaps, or graham wafers.
-I can eat this with a spoon.
-I would eat it in my room.
-I will eat it here or there, Sam, I will eat it anywhere!
+This is the perfect dip for any type of fall party!

 Pumpkin dip is a classic that you simply must eat this time of year.
 Take one for the team.
 Make it.
 And eat it for dinner!

 Don’t forget to PIN THIS RECIPE to your PUMPKIN board and remember to FOLLOW ME ON PINTEREST!